 - We can use these rules to determine how quickly the purchasing power of a currency will halve at the time of inflation.

-- These rules also help understand the impact of several types of fees that structured financial products charge, like Pension Plans, ULIPS, mutual funds.
-These fees are management charges, entry and exit fees, mortality fees, administration charges, and more.
+- These rules also help understand the impact of several types of fees that structured financial products charge, like Pension Plans, ULIPS, and mutual funds.
+These fees are management charges, entry and exit fees, mortality fees, administration charges, etc.